+Studenmund’s R2p measures the average of the true positive and true negative rates.
+The value for this model is .7889

-Step VIII.
+Step VIII..

 (5 points) So far we have treated the RUC_code as if it is a quantitative variable, but it could be argued that it should really be modeled with a set of dummy variables.
 The difficulty with doing so is that it will require many dummy variables, eating up many degrees of freedom, and our sample size is not very large.
 Entering the RUC_code as a single quantitative variable is a simplification that makes sense when you have a small sample.
 In a very large sample, it would almost certainly make more sense to define a set of dummy variables instead.
 Whether 120 observations is a “small” or “big” sample, however, is debatable, and one might want to see which works best from a goodness of fit perspective.
 Use variable definition commands to create a set of dummy variables for the RUC_code and then use the dummies in place of the RUC_code in a logit model to explain Wet/dry (all other variables the same).
 Include the result in your report.
 Sp9a